VISIT OUR ART STORE ▶

 Step 2: Apply the First Glazing Layer

-It's time to bring the butterfly to life with the first glaze.
-Even though the drawing may seem detailed, it becomes easier after this step.
+Now the butterfly begins to take form with the first glaze.
+Even if the drawing looks detailed, this step simplifies the painting process.

-I use a very diluted mix of cerulean blue and glaze over the entire butterfly shape—both the front and the slightly hidden back wings.
-I carefully cover the full background area.
+A very diluted mix of cerulean blue is applied over the entire butterfly shape—covering both the front wings and the slightly hidden back wings.
+The full area is coated evenly.

 Apply the first layer